 Page last updated 25 September 2023

 Whatever your background or UG degree subject area, this course will equip you with a wide range of practical business skills, from market research and strategic analysis tools, to techniques for motivating individuals in the workplace in a variety of different industry sectors.

 The manager's role has become increasingly challenging with intense competition, increasing expectations, sustainability, innovation, technology change and alliances all making managers' tasks ever more complex and demanding.
 Yet with the ability to deal confidently with challenges like these, you can look forward to a rewarding future in virtually any organisation.

 The MSc in Business Management will give you the skills and insight needed for a successful business career in a variety of different industry sectors, as well as the qualifications and confidence to lift you above other candidates in the job market, whatever your background or undergraduate degree subject area.

-You can study MSc Business Management which provides you with a solid grounding across all the main business disciplines or you can choose to study one of three different pathway programmes in International Human Resource Management, Digital Management or Supply Chain Management.
+You can study MSc Business Management which provides you with a solid grounding across all the main business disciplines or you can choose to study one of two different pathway programmes in Digital Management or Supply Chain Management.
 You can access information on these courses at the top of this page.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.